-Influenced and informed by time spent with the Indigenous in multiple countries, Ragland continues to engage in a long term photographic and film exploration into humanity’s relationship to culture and the wild.
-Recognizing culture to be an accumulation of ideas where we explore ways of exploring, this infinite play is where she’s found the best terrain to collaborate, listen carefully and recognize expansion due to authoring and co-authoring.
+After a long term photographic and film exploration into humanity’s relationship to culture and the wild, Ragland finds culture to be an accumulation of ideas where we explore ways of exploring.
+This infinite play is where she’s found the best terrain to collaborate, listen carefully and recognize expansion due to authoring and co-authoring.

-Clients: TARGET, TOYOTA, Guernica, The Intercept, America Online, LA Weekly, Seraphic, Global Service Corps. of Tanzania, PAX Scientific, International Fund for Animal Welfare, The Millennium Village of Rwanda, World Neighbors, The Cine Institute of Haiti, Public Strategies and the Arnall Family Foundation.
+Trusted by: Patagonia, Toyota, Target, Guernica, The Intercept, America Online, LA Weekly, Seraphic, S Design, PAX Scientific, International Fund for Animal Welfare, The Millennium Village of Rwanda, World Neighbors, The Cine Institute of Haiti, RCS Australia and The Center for Public Integrity

 Born and raised in Oklahoma and Colorado.